ms-arch-mvp/Morrowind_Gallery_Data_Builder/README.md

 # Morrowind-Gallery-Data-Builder

 * Tool for generating JSONs for galleries.
-* Works off a folder input, reading any .esp or .esm larger than 1mb
+* Works off a folder input.
-* Uses tes3conv to generate JSON, then JSON is filtered
+* Uses tes3conv to generate JSON, then JSON is filtered.

 ### Prerequistes